Juliet is “not yet fourteen”

-These days, one could categorize the growing list of sex crimes based upon proximity: penetration, touch, and non-touch.
-When sexual penetration is criminal, it is a more serious crime than touch, which in turn is generally thought to be more serious than non-touch.
+These days, we can categorize the growing list of sex crimes based upon proximity: penetration, touch, and non-touch.
+When sexual penetration is criminal, it is a more serious crime than touch.
+Touch in turn is generally thought to be more serious than non-touch.
 Examples of non-touch sex crimes include child pornography or indecent exposure.

 Can a juvenile be a “predatory offender” due to sexting or being a young lover?

-Labeling juveniles “predatory offenders,” requiring them to register their whereabouts, vehicles, schools, addresses, and on and on; and sending them to lock-up in prison of they slip up any little part of doing so – is that what we really want to do after a juvenile has had consensual sex with his or her beloved, or after sexting?
+Labeling juveniles “predatory offenders,” requires them to register their whereabouts, vehicles, schools, addresses, and on and on.
+And it sends them to prison if they slip up any little part of doing so.
+Is that what we really want to do after a juvenile had consensual sex with her beloved, or after sexting?

 Rehabilitation vs. Predatory Offender Registration for ten years to life.

 Juvenile courts were a result of social reform movements of the late 19th Century.
 Rather than criminally prosecute juveniles like adults, we set up a separate juvenile court.
 Juvenile courts have a greater focus on rehabilitation for those adjudicated responsible for some “criminal” act.